JeffFutureProof/capstone_project_slackbotjeffc/PROJECT_CONTEXT.md

 - Query routing (deciding which table(s) to access based on the question)
 - Generating SQL or Pandas transformations using PandasAI v3
 - Returning summaries, charts, or text insights inside Slack
+- **Trending analysis and predictions** (forecasting future subscription growth using linear regression on historical data)

 ### Out of Scope (for MVP)